The-CALP-Network/CALP-CVA-Tracking-Pipeline/GUIDE.md

 Running this search would yield all IATI activities where publishers have included either the CVA aid type as flag for the activity or a CVA aid type as characteristic of any transaction related to that activity.

+Given the very few instances of intended applications of the cash and voucher modality codelist in IATI, there is not IATI data used in the current version of this methodology for quantifying humanitarian cash and voucher assistance.
+It is included in this guide given its potential for accurately tracking transfers to recipients should the uptake of transaction-level reporting of cash and voucher assistance by implementing agencices to IATI improve in future.

 ## WFP CASHboard Analytics

 The World Food Programme (WFP) maintains its own online dashboard of what it describes as ‘cash-based transfers and commodity vouchers’ with data on WFP’s CVA operations from 2018 to, at the time of writing, 2024\.
 This crucially includes a breakdown of data by country, which is not evident from the global CVA data collected from WFP (and all other CALP Network members) via survey.
 It can therefore be useful to incorporate for analysis disaggregated by country, but is not currently used in the global calculation of humanitarian CVA volumes.